 One catch to watch out for with determining business use is that travel between work and home is not classed as business use.
 This can change the resulting business to private use percentage substantially.

-If not all your travel is business use then you will need to choose between these two different methods for calculating these vehicle costs:
+If your travel is not all business use then you will need to choose between these two different methods for calculating these vehicle costs:

 1) Costs Method

 This method is based on keeping accurate records of all actual costs incurred.
 You have two options under this method: